calum74/econv/README.md

 # Efficient entropy conversion

+## Overview
-_econv_ is a simple C++ library to generate perfect random numbers, and perfect shuffles, directly from hardware entropy.
+_econv_ is an easy to use C++ library to generate perfect random numbers, and perfect shuffles, directly from hardware entropy.

 This algorithm converts entropy very efficiently, which means that very little of the entropy produced by the hardware device is lost in the conversion process.
 This is interesting from an algorithmic perspective, and practical in case that hardware entropy is a limited resource.